Why we transferred your super account

-We moved your account because we’re closing the Public Sector Division.
-We’re doing this as part of our longer-term strategy to simplify our product offer so we can continue to provide the value of scale for members.
+We moved your account because we’ve closed the Public Sector Division.
+We’ve done this as part of our longer-term strategy to simplify our product offering so we can continue to provide value for members.

-The notice we sent you explained that your member number, login details, administration fees, investment choices and costs, and any beneficiary nominations associated with your super account are the same.
-However, if you have insurance cover with your super account, there were some important changes to your cover when you moved to the AustralianSuper Plan.
+We sent you a notice (via email or post - depending on your preference) which explained that your member number, login details, administration fees, investment choices and costs, and any beneficiary nominations associated with your super account will stay the same.
+However, if you have insurance cover with your super account, there were some important changes to your cover when you moved to the AustralianSuper plan.

 -